mohamed-sallam/awb-docs/SRS/srs.md

 ### Allow users to change wallpaper
 The program is an Apps launcher like others but with Digital Detoxing features, so we allow user to change his wallpaper.

-### Group therapy
-Allow a group of users to be the observers of one another, the individual access is monitored by the group for each one in this group, so each User has a partner to help him throughout his detoxing journey.

 ## Interface Requirements

 ### User interfaces
 - UI: Figma.
 - UX: simple and minimal.